 This, I did.

 As a start, I have learned that an airbrush is not only a tool for speeding up the painting process, but also as a mechanism to add special effects with ease.
-I know from my experience that painting red can be challenging because of the issues with shading — highlight red with your typical method of adding white color only makes the model look pink; adding yellows or warm shades, pushes the model to orange.
+The airbrush I used for this project is an Iwata HP-C. I know from my experience that painting red can be challenging because of the issues with shading — highlight red with your typical method of adding white color only makes the model look pink; adding yellows or warm shades, pushes the model to orange.

 Pink and orange are not colors we aim for when we want red.
 I learned this, of course, the hard way when I was painting a Khador army, which is mostly red.
 Instead, when working with primary colors, blues, reds, or yellows, a good idea is to start very dark and “highlight” with your main color.
 This step would be fairly easy with a regular paint brush, too.